 One of the best exercises for working the top-end range of motion is the boarded bench press.

 Tricep & Grip

 The triceps are activated the most in a narrow grip (Lehman, 2005).
 A narrow grip can be considered a shoulder-width grip.

 For example, if you measure the distance between your shoulders at 40cm, then a narrow grip is when your grip is 40cm between your two index fingers on the bar.

-At this grip width, the triceps have shown to be activated 2X as much when compared with a grip that is twice the distance (Lehman, 2005).
+At this grip width, the triceps are activated 2X as much as a grip twice the distance (Lehman, 2005).

 Tricep Muscles & Bench Angles

-On the decline bench, the triceps are similarly activated when compared with flat bench (Trebs et al., 2010).
-So, if you wanted to target the triceps, you could either do flat or decline bench.
-But decline is generally a more awkward set-up, so I would just stick to flat benching.
+On the decline bench, the triceps are similarly activated compared to the flat bench (Trebs et al., 2010).
+So, if you wanted to target the triceps, you could either do a flat or decline bench.
+But the decline is generally a more awkward set-up, so I would just stick to flat benching.

 My Recommendation for Activating Your Triceps